 2. Roast the plantain skins

-Cut open the plantains, dispose of the insides and place the skins, skin side down, on a baking sheet or in an oven safe bowl.
+Cut open the plantains, dispose of the insides and place the skins, skin side down, on a baking sheet or in an oven-safe bowl.
 Again, there is no specific temperature or measurement (thnx wikihow) so we are going to oven roast four plantain skins at 350 degrees until brown.
-The amount of skins, cocoa pods, and alternate ingredients used will depend on how much soap you are making or how concentrated you want your soap to be.
+The number of skins, cocoa pods, and alternate ingredients used will depend on how much soap you are making or how concentrated you want your soap to be.

 3. Burn the plantain skins (or alternate ingredients)

 Now we burn the plantain skins, so I guess roasting them for a long time isn't really all that important!
 Burn the plantain skins in the oven broiler fluctuating between 250 and 500 degrees.
 An oven-safe bowl with a tight-fitting lid is preferred here due to the likelihood of a fire.
 In case of a fire turn the stove OFF and cover the bowl with the tight-fitting lid (without oxygen the fire will die).

 The ashes will be completely black all the way through once they are ready to use, you can crack them open and check the inside to be sure no brown is remaining.
 Plantain ash, when combined with water, creates a lye mixture.
 Lye is an alkaline solution of potassium hydroxide, typically used in products like soap or household cleaner for washing and cleansing.

 Slowly add the ashes to 2 cups of warm distilled water while stirring.
 You can add more water or ashes to make the consistency as thick or dark as you'd like.

 Bring the mixture to a boil and then lower the heat.
 Once the ashes have dissolved into the water you can strain the mixture and set the liquid aside.
 The potassium hydroxide from the plantain ashes should now be leached into the water.